Streaming Options for the Disney Channel so You Can Watch it Without Cable

 For more information, see our Sling TV review.

-DIRECTV STREAM
+DIRECTV

-DIRECTV STREAM (formerly AT&T TV) is dedicated to making your transition to streaming live TV as painless and non-disruptive as possible by making it as much like cable as possible (but still contractless and cheaper).
+DIRECTV (formerly AT&T TV) is dedicated to making your transition to streaming live TV as painless and non-disruptive as possible by making it as much like cable as possible (but still contractless and cheaper).

 The interface is tight, they have great local network coverage, and they have the biggest selection of regional sports networks around.
-Its base Entertainment tier has over 75 channels, including all three Disney channels, plus Cartoon Network, Boomerang, Freeform, and PBS Kids, for $79.99/month.
+Its base Entertainment tier has over 75 channels, including all three Disney channels, plus Cartoon Network, Boomerang, Freeform, and PBS Kids, for $59.99/month.
 Probably the best selection of kids channels in any base package, to be honest.
 Also, they throw in unlimited DVR storage and streaming on unlimited devices in your home at one time.

-See our DIRECTV STREAM review for more information.
+See our DIRECTV review for more information.

 Hulu + Live TV

 Hulu + Live TV is a solid all-around cable replacement service.
-It’s true that it’s one of the more expensive options, starting at $76.99/month, but, in addition to over 85 live channels and Hulu’s own on-demand library, you get Disney+ and ESPN+.
+It’s true that it’s one of the more expensive options, starting at $82.99/month, but, in addition to over 85 live channels and Hulu’s own on-demand library, you get Disney+ and ESPN+.

 Hulu Live also includes unlimited cloud DVR, up to 9 months of storage and streaming on 2 devices at one time.
 AMC channels are missing from the lineup, but you get all your local network stations and pretty much everything else you can think of.
 All three Disneys are there, along with Nick, Nick Jr, Cartoon Network, Boomerang, Freeform, and Universal Kids.